AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 - "type": the event type (anychart.enums.EventType.TREE_ITEM_UPDATE)
 - "item": a DataItem object
-- "path": path to the field with changed value
+- "path": path to the field with changed value, always in array format
 - "field": the field which value was changed
 - "value": the new value for the field